 We were sent this amazing little toy and the girls love using it to copy mummy when she’s vacuuming.
 You can read my full review on this fab Dyson toy here.

 I like to give my eldest daughter, who is four, simple tasks to do.
-She can make her bed and pick up her toys, but this is about the limit.
+She can make her bed, dust and sweep, and pick up her toys, but this is about the limit.
 I don’t set my expectations too high for her at this age!
 I like to make anything I ask her to do as fun as possible, and give her lots of praise for doing it.

 Work the room clockwise